Pelvic Floor Stimulators and Incontinence

 Healthy, fit and strong pelvic floor is important to men and women.
 Weak pelvic floor can give rise to many unpleasant health conditions and lead to deterioration in quality of life.
 It is important to be aware of your pelvic floor and seek guidance on how to maintain its optimum status for the duration of life.
-Use of pelvic floor training devices, such as Nu-Tek Levator Mini Continence and Pelvic Floor Stimulator, Nu-Tek Levator Elite, Nu-Tek Maxi Plus2, Neurotrac MyoPlus2, Neurotrac Continence, Neurotrac Pelvitone, PFX pelvic floor exerciser with biofeedback may be recommended.
+Use of pelvic floor training devices, such as the evoStim UG, evoStim P, IntelliSTIM-UG, Nu-Tek Levator Mini, SensaTone for Women , SensaTone for Men may be recommended.

-Pelvic floor problems arising from pelvic muscle weakness are implicated in the development of incontinence and male and female sexual dysfunction.
+Pelvic floor problems that arise from pelvic muscle weakness are implicated in the development of incontinence and male and female sexual dysfunction.

 In men, weak pelvic floor muscles can exacerbate symptoms of erectile dysfunction and post micturition dribble.

-In women, weakened pelvic floor can also contribute to incontinence with the stress incontinence developing initially and leading further on to other types of incontinence and even a genital prolapse.
-Female pelvic floor can be weakened by events such as pregnancy, childbirth, obesity and the menopause during which the levels of female hormone estrogen drop.
+In women, weakened pelvic floor can contribute to incontinence with the light and mild stress incontinence developing gradually into serious and debilitating continence problems and even a genital prolapse.
+Female pelvic floor can be weakened by events such as pregnancy, childbirth, obesity and the menopause during which the levels of female hormone oestrogen drop.
 First signs of weakened pelvic floor are little leaks of urine, when coughing, sneezing or running.
-Womens Waterworks Curing Incontinence by Pauline Chiarelli is a popular resource for women and a global best seller that gives a clear background to womens waterworks and an easy to follow guidance on how to look after your waterworks for life long continence.
+Loss of sexual sensitivity and libido can also be observed.

 Pelvic floor consists of muscles, fascia and ligaments that form a platform supporting pelvic organs - bladder, uterus and intestines.
 Pelvic floor prevents these organs from falling down through the lower bony pelvic outlet.
 Pelvic floor muscles are endurance muscles that help to prevent urinary and faecal leakage caused by the increase in abdominal pressure during coughing, sneezing, laughing, lifting or vomiting.
 During childbirth, pelvic floor relaxes and stretches to enable the baby to be born.
 It is important to strengthen the muscles and restore them to their optimum strength by performing regular exercises called pelvic floor or Kegel exercises.
 As all other muscles in human body - pelvic floor muscles grow stronger and fitter with exercise!